 In the distance freighters from Asia and the US sat at anchor silently waiting to load in the Vancouver port.
-Some have been there for while, their crews unable to come ashore.
 A light mist drifted in on the morning tide, half obscuring the ships and lending a ghostly air to the scene.
 In the distance the North Shore mountains towered over the scene.

 I poured a little whiskey into the coffee I sipped from a thermos flask as Sylvester pulled firmly and we slipped quietly through the morning air.
 It was delightfully relaxing.
 I really must suggest Sylvester do more to keep in shape.
 He seems quite winded at times, though not so much that he doesn’t respond to a good prod from behind.

 The British Columbia coastline is a wonderful place to get out on the water.
 If you’re looking for a way to stay socially distanced, but also get a work out, think about jumping in a kayak.